smci1000/Insta360CreateDates/README.md

 This entire repo was built by claude code.

-# Insta 360 Exif and Create Data
+# Insta 360 Filesystem Create and Exif Timestamp Fix

 A collection of cross-platform scripts to parse timestamps from filenames of exported images and videos from Insta 360 Studio and apply them to file metadata and filesystem timestamps.